Skip to content

 Testing

 Your CLI classes can be tested conventionally by instantiating them, however you should not call run, but instead call execute, which accepts a Brut::CLI::ExecutionContext.
-If your test includes Brut::SpecSupport::CLICommandSupport, the method test_execution_context should be used to create an ExecutionContext.
+If your test includes cli_command: true in its metadata, or includes Brut::SpecSupport::CLICommandSupport, the method test_execution_context should be used to create an ExecutionContext.

 By default, it will set it up with reasonable values, but you can override them as you need to.
 For example, you may want to pass a StringIO in for stdout: to examine the standard output.